microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/docs/v1.0-beta/Invoke-MgLogCommunicationCallTeleconferenceDeviceQuality.md

 		)
 	}
 }
-Invoke-MgLogCommunicationCallTeleconferenceDeviceQuality -BodyParameter $params
+Invoke-MgBetaLogCommunicationCallTeleconferenceDeviceQuality -BodyParameter $params
 ```

-This example shows how to use the Invoke-MgLogCommunicationCallTeleconferenceDeviceQuality Cmdlet.
+This example shows how to use the Invoke-MgBetaLogCommunicationCallTeleconferenceDeviceQuality Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS